apache/mxnet/docs/tutorials/gluon/fit_api_tutorial.md

 ## Train using Fit API

-As stated earlier, Fit API greatly simplifies the boiler plate code and complexity for training using MXNet Gluon.
+As stated earlier, the Fit API greatly simplifies the boiler plate code and complexity for training using MXNet Gluon.

 In the basic usage example, with just 2 lines of code, we will set up our model for training.